MyMachine is a unique inter-generational co-creation process: in one school year:

 It is very wrong to say that only a handful of intelligent, brave and lucky women or men are capable of being successful in bringing new ideas to life.
 The problem is that most of us have never learned this at school or in our homes, and we most likely work in an environment that doesn’t allow new ideas to pop up and grow.

-These challenges we face today require a fundamental change on how we prepare students for their adult lives.
-The challenge is that many people when they graduate, infected by the outdated 200 years old context of the education system, have lost the ability to understand how they can be creative, problem solving team-players and how to take on an idea and bring it to life.
+These challenges we face today require a fundamental change in how we prepare students for their adult lives.
+The challenge is that many people when they graduate, infected by the outdated 200 years old context of the education system, have lost the ability to understand how they can be creative, problem-solving team-players and how to take on an idea and bring it to life.
 That’s because we still run systems where mistakes are the worst thing you can do.

 In times like these, it is not just important to look for short-term ideas, but it is imperative to invest in long-term solutions.
 The most powerful one would be to give young students -in a safe environment like education- the possibility to express their ideas, no matter what (small, big, personal, global) and learn how to bring those ideas to life.